What is the CORE System?

 - CORE-A End of Therapy (EoT) – form completed at the end of therapy describing the treatment

-The CORE system is used by practitioners to measure and evaluate the mental health and wellbeing of their clients.
-Some forms are completed by clients and evaluated by a practitioner, while others have been built for completion by the therapist.
+The CORE system is used by practitioners to measure and evaluate the mental health and wellbeing of their clients using the specific CORE measures.

 The aim is for practitioners to be able to calculate a score from the outcome forms, allowing data to be standardised and evaluated.

 Most good practice management systems include a subset of the CORE forms.
-In our case, with the Core System Trust’s agreement, we include the CORE-OM and CORE-10 forms as these are the most frequently requested.
-If you would like others to be considered for inclusion please get in touch with us on Live Chat ⤵️
+In our case, with the Core System Trust’s agreement, we include the CORE-OM, CORE-10 and YP-CORE forms in our assessment store as these are the most frequently requested.
+If you would like others to be considered for inclusion please get in touch with us on Live Chat.

 Got any questions?